madelinebriere/dtech-group-7/README.md

 ## Future Steps

 ## Credit
-This project is completed in DTech Build in June, 2023.
+This project was completed in DTech Build in June, 2023.

 Team members: Meeraa Ramakrishnan, Alina Yin, Ananya, Jen Shin, Kashish Maheshwari, Yura Heo at Duke University.

 Appreciation to our mentors Catherine and Maddie, and the DTech Build program.